 - If in doubt – The best way to check to see if a carbon frame is cracked or damaged is with an ultrasound scan.
 This will likely cost about $100 (£60), but this is a small price to pay to avoid the frame-breaking and landing you in the hospital.

-Repairing a damaged carbon fiber bike frame is done by laying new carbon fiber over the damaged area and then epoxying them in the same direction as the original carbon fibers.
+Repairing a damaged carbon fibre bike frame is done by laying new carbon fibre over the damaged area and then epoxying them in the same direction as the original carbon fibre.
 Although this will often be stronger, there may be a slight weight gain due to the extra material.

-It’s worth shopping around to find a good and experienced carbon fiber repair shop.
-A top carbon fiber repair shop will often offer a paint match service, and your frame will will come out looking like new.
+It’s worth shopping around to find a good and experienced carbon fibre repair shop.
+A top carbon fibre repair shop will often offer a paint match service, and your frame will come out looking like new.